 I snapped my fingers to get his attention.
 “What do you mean, not necessarily?”

 He spread out his hands.
-“The cultural melting pot the world has become provides an infinite net of possibilities, making the science of deduction more and more difficult as – actually no, pass me the letter again.
-And the envelope, please.”
+“The meshing of cultures in the world provides an infinite net of possibilities, making the science of deduction more and more difficult as — actually no, pass me the letter again.
+And the envelope, if you will.”

 Ryan read through it one more time.
 “The man’s quite a storyteller, isn’t he?
 Though that will be for our benefit here.
-Let’s see, there can’t be many Americans who’d use aeroplane over airplane, or say letterbox over mailbox.
-And mention the boot of a car instead of the trunk is just insulting.
+Let’s see, there can’t be many Americans who’d use an “aeroplane” over “airplane” or bring up a “letterbox" over a “mailbox.”
+And mentioning the boot of a car instead of the trunk is just insulting.
 I retract my earlier statement completely.”

 “So our guy’s European… or a citizen of any country in the world that adopted European customs.
 Welp, another thing to thank colonialism for.”
 I rubbed my eyes.

 “I’m sure I can narrow it down a bit more than that.”
 My brother said.
 “It took nearly a month to reach you; there can’t be that many countries in that radius.
 And while the postmark’s a little faded, you can still make out the words on the ink.”
 He squinted.
-“Looks like Indonesia.”
+“It’s a foreign language.
+Let’s see, I can definitely make out a few Cyrillic letters, but I don’t think it’s Russian, either.
+Anyhow, there’s no way this came from Minnesota.”

 I scowled at him.
-“Maybe lying about his nationality was just for marketing purposes.
+“Well, maybe lying about his nationality was just for marketing purposes.
 For all you know, his crossbows could be fantastic.”

 My brother shrugged.
 “That’s your call to make.
 Although I’m still going to demand payment for this one.
 You did call yourself my client, after all.”

 The bastard knew perfectly well I’d cleaned out my savings to order the crossbow.
 “Let’s negotiate.
-How about I cook a seafood biriyani for dinner?”
+If you do the meal prep, I’ll make a seafood biriyani for dinner tonight.”

 :I gritted my teeth.
 “A seafood biriyani and a favor, to be repaid at any time of the recipient’s request.
 You won’t get a better deal than that for five minutes’ work.”